Professional Indemnity Insurance NZ

 These two insurance types cover fundamentally different risks:

-- • Professional Indemnity: Covers financial losses resulting from your professional advice, services, or errors.
-Example: An accountant's tax advice error costs a client $50,000.
+- • Professional Indemnity: covers financial losses resulting from your professional advice, services, or errors.
+The classic example is an adviser whose error costs a client money.

 - • Public Liability: Covers physical injury to people or damage to property.
 Example: A client trips in your office and breaks their arm.